-This section will deal first with works by four Victorian novelists: Dickens, Charlotte Brontë, Emily Brontë and Hardy.
-The second part of the section will offer a survey of the main forms and themes of Victorian poetry.
-Discussion will concentrate on Tennyson, Browning, Christina Rossetti and Hopkins.
+This section will explore Victorian fiction, represented by Charles Dickens, Charlotte Brontë, Emily Brontë and Thomas Hardy; and Victorian poetry, represented by Robert Browning, Gerard Manley Hopkins, Christina Rossetti and Alfred Lord Tennyson.
 Both fiction and poetry will be related to their social and intellectual contexts.